RebelToolbox/RebelDocumentation/tutorials/shaders/shader_materials.rst

 .. note::

-   To learn more about visual shaders, read :ref:`doc_visual_shaders`.
+   To learn more about visual shaders, read :doc:`visual_shaders`.

 Converting to ShaderMaterial
 ----------------------------